gajus/eslint-plugin-flowtype/README.md

 <h3 id="eslint-plugin-flowtype-rules-suppressing-define-flow-type"><code>define-flow-type</code></h3>

-Marks flow type identifiers as defined.
-Useful when using flow library definitions and `no-undef`.
+Marks Flow type identifiers as defined.

+Used to suppress [`no-undef`](http://eslint.org/docs/rules/no-undef) reporting of type identifiers.

 The following patterns are not considered problems:

 ```js